Fast-Track Your First Aid Certificate

 Training venues don’t get any more central to Sydney’s CBD than ours, conveniently located inside the iconic Dymocks building in heart of George street.
 The street that happens to be the oldest street in Australia!

 We are right near Central Station, the Trams, Ferries, Haymarket, Chinatown, Darling Harbour, The Star gaming complex, the Sydney Fish Markets, Capitol theatre, Event Cinema Complex, Sydney Town Hall, Queen Victoria Building, Martin Place, Circular Quay, Sydney Opera House, Royal Botanic Gardens, The Rocks, the Museum of Contemporary Art Australia.

 No matter where you are in Sydney CBD or it’s surrounding inner suburbs, whether you’re relaxing at Darling Harbour, spending a day on one of Sydney’s world class beaches, or working in your office like us in George Street, accidents don’t discriminate and often strike when you least expect.

 None of us are immune from the unexpected so it’s vital we know how to deliver the quickest and most effective first response possible to assist someone in need.
 Every second counts and lets face it – none of us want to be that guy who stands back hoping someone else will help and know what to do.

 Frequently Asked Questions

 How long does it take to complete a First Aid Course?

-A First Aid Practical Course will take 3 to 9 hours of face to face learning depending on which type of First Aid Course.
+A First Aid Courses will take 2 to 4 hours of face to face learning depending on which type of First Aid Course.

 |Course Title||Course Duration|